Laxfield railway station

 Laxfield railway station was a station located in Laxfield, Suffolk.
-It was the eastern terminus of the Mid-Suffolk Light Railway.
+It was the eastern passenger terminus of the Mid-Suffolk Light Railway.
+It was proposed to extend the line to Halesworth but only about mile beyond the station was built to Cratfield which was only used for goods trains.
 Laxfield Station opened on 29 September 1908, and closed on 28 July 1952, 44 years after it had opened for passenger traffic.

+The station building has been moved to and restored at the Mangapps Railway Museum.